 The mist toner expires 6 months after opening and has a two year shelf life.

 The mist looks like water and has a scent that doesn’t resemble tea tree as you might expect, rather it smells a little like almonds to me.
-Either way, it is a light scent that is without added fragrance.
+Either way, it’s a light scent without added fragrance.
 The spray is quite fine although if you hold it too close or insufficiently press the trigger, it can lose its softness.
 The trick is to depress it fully and place it a little less than arm’s length away.
 Benton also advises that the mist is suitable for all over the body, anywhere you experience dryness or lackluster skin.

-The mist also provides hydration, giving the skin a boost in moisture and providing a slightly more plump appearance.
+The mist also provides hydration, giving the skin a boost in moisture and achieving a slightly more plump appearance.
 Prominent ingredients that contribute to this effect are Hyaluronic Acid, Glycerin, Aloe Vera and Hollyhock Root Extract, as discussed in the science above.

 Without lab conditions, I found it difficult to capture before and after improvements on mild redness so decided to show you the immediate effects of spraying the mist on my left hand and comparing it to my right.
 From the image above, you can see that after 3 pumps, the left hand looks brighter, fresher, more even and maybe even has tighter looking pores.
 Although you could argue that the light is a factor, I can assure you, the difference was real, its effects visible for around 30 minutes.
 I tested it the other way around, (spray on the right hand) to make sure the difference was not just the natural appearance of my skin and the same results were observed.